IRTrail/Voron-Stuff/G2E Filametrix Mod/README.md

 ## There are two arm versions.
 One is a wide version which uses the screw in the ADXL hole for a stop.
-The other is a stylized arm which has an integral stop which does not used the screw.
+The other is a stylized arm which has an integral stop which does not use the screw.
 However, it does obscure the ADXL hole somewhat.
 -- I have been told it is a PITA to install with the spring and washers and all without the screw stop.
 (I didn't know there were supposed to be washers!)

 ### NOTES: